vicsteiner/nonviolent_communication/main_notes.md

 # Ideas for Presentation

 * Use a few examples of the exercises 1, 2, 3, 4 and 5 a starting game to create curiosity and engagement.
-* KEY POINT TO NOT LEAVE OUT: Making Requests Of A Group
+* KEY POINT TO NOT LEAVE OUT: Making Requests Of A Group.
-* When talking about the assumption all humans have the same needs quote Clude Levi Strauss and Structuralism
+* When talking about the assumption all humans have the same needs quote Clude Levi Strauss and Structuralism.
-* Chapiter 12 might be excluded or explained very briefely

 # My Questions

 Does NVC works if we are talking to someone with a trained discourse?

 Say a negotiatior from a country which has a completely rehearsed discourse.

 Can we connect to someone if it is like there is not someone?